Fellowships for Contemporary Dance Creation and Research

 Terry Tsang was nominated for Outstanding Performance by Male Dancer in 2019, and Tom Brown Emerging Choreographer in 2022, at the Hong Kong Dance Awards.
 Premiering his signature work Mo Ngaan Tai in 2019, he received invitations from two local festivals and overseas festivals in Italy and Taiwan.

-Graduating from the Hong Kong Academy for Performing Arts, majoring in Contemporary Dance, Tsang was a full-time dancer of the City Contemporary Dance Company from 2013 to 2019.
+Tsang studies at the Hong Kong Academy for Performing Arts, majoring in Contemporary Dance.
+He was a full-time dancer of the City Contemporary Dance Company from 2013 to 2019.
 With CCDC, he toured to different countries and regions, and also has been active in local productions.

 Recently he established Labora-Terry Arts, specialising in dance photography.
 Intensifying his exploration in creation and human body, his choreography and photography have fuelled inspirations for each practice.